Quantum Mechanics in a New Light: Quantum nonlocality

-So has quantum nonlocality been explained, as the title of this paper appeared to promise?
-If by ``explanation'' we mean an account in terms of causal relations across time or spacetime, the answer is No. What I have attempted to explain is why no such explanation is possible.
-The nonlocality implied by Bell's inequality and related no-go theorems is but the most salient symptom of a much deeper and more general nonlocality.
-It is the nonlocality of that intrinsically undifferentiated Being, one with every fundamental particle, which manifests the world by entering into reflexive spatial relations.
+The nonlocality implied by Bell's theorem and similar no-go theorems thus is but the most salient symptom of a much deeper and more general nonlocality.
+It is the nonlocality of that intrinsically undifferentiated Being, one with every fundamental particle, which manifests the world by entering into (or entertaining) reflexive spatial relations.
 It is the nonlocality of the process of manifestation, which yields an apparent locality (i.e., amenability to local explanation) only in its final outcome, the manifested world.